 While there are some nations where cryptocurrencies are being looked down upon by the banks – there are other nations where governments have imposed strict bans.
 One such nation is China – where cryptocurrencies are legal – but cryptocurrency exchanges and trading platforms of all sorts are banned!
 Rumors of a similar move from South Korea were also rampant earlier in the year.

 8. Some countries have their economy totally dependent on cryptocurrencies

-While there are some nations which have gone strict on cryptocurrencies – there are others which are totally dependent upon them.
-Especially when it comes to countries which have economic sanctions imposed upon them, such as North Korea, Russia, Iran and Venezuela – cryptocurrencies are being used to fund their economy as most nations have broken off trade ties with them.
+While there are some nations that have gone strict on cryptocurrencies – there are others that are totally dependent upon them.
+Especially when it comes to countries that have economic sanctions imposed upon them, such as North Korea, Russia, Iran, and Venezuela – cryptocurrencies are being used to fund their economy as most nations have broken off trade ties with them.